MicrosoftDocs/win32/desktop-src/Msi/adding-text-stored-in-a-property.md

 ---
-Description: The example described in the section titled Authoring a Conditional &\#0034;Please Wait . ms.assetid: b563e306-6d10-4298-9a71-9e749224ccd2
+description: The example described in the section titled Authoring a Conditional &\#0034;Please Wait . ms.assetid: b563e306-6d10-4298-9a71-9e749224ccd2
 title: Adding Text Stored in a Property ms.topic: article